Werner-Staeblein/Project-3/README.md

 ![opening_page_hangman](documentation/readme/opening_page_hangman.png)

-Feature 2: Ask for player name
+Feature 2: Ask for player's name
-User either enters player name or not.
+User either enters player's name or not.
 Input is validated.
-No user input results in name assigned to user.
+No user input results in default name assigned to the user.

 ![username_entry_game_instructions](documentation/readme/unsername_entry_game_instructions.png)

 Feature 3: Letter guessing feature
-User receives feedback on correctness of guess.
+User receives feedback on correctness of user guess.
 Number of correct guesses is shown separately.
-The firs guess is BLIND guess for the user not knowing the number of characters in the secret city.
+The first guess is BLIND guess for the user not knowing the number of characters in the secret city.
 After the initial/first guess of a character of the secret city, the user is shown the total number of characters in the secret city.

 ![letter_guessing_feature](documentation/readme/letter_guessing_feature.png)

 # Technologies

-**[Visual Studio Code](https://code.visualstudio.com/)** Visual Studio Code (VS-Code) was used as integrated development environment for the entire project.
+**[Visual Studio Code](https://code.visualstudio.com/)** Visual Studio Code (VS-Code) was used as integrated development environment (IDE) for the entire project.
 The GitHub repository was cloned to VS-Code for this purpose

-**[GitHub](https://github.com/)** The code files, README files and assets are stored on GitHub.
+**[GitHub](https://github.com/)** The code files, README files, and assets are stored on GitHub.
 The code on GitHub was pushed from Git

 **[Git](https://git-scm.com/)** The version control system Git was used to document the development of the application and to push code to the GitHub repository.
 The specific reasons for the commit are reflected in the respective commit message

 **[Heroku](https://www.heroku.com/)** Heroku is a platform as a service (PaaS) to build, run, and operate applications cloud-based.
 It was used to deploy the website

-**[Lucid Chart](https://www.lucidchart.com/pages/)** Lucid Chart is a web-based diagramming tool to create flowcharts, wireframes, and visualisations of concepts
+**[Lucid Chart](https://www.lucidchart.com/pages/)** Lucid Chart is a web-based diagramming tool to create flowcharts, wireframes, and visualisation of concepts

 **[CI Python Linter](https://pep8ci.herokuapp.com/)** The Code Institute Python Linter was used to validate Python code

 **[Python](https://www.python.org/)** Python is an interpreted, high-level and general purpose programming language

-**[ASCII Art Generator](https://emojicombos.com/eiffel-tower-ascii-art)** ASCII art generator for image of Eiffel tower
+**[ASCII Art Generator](https://emojicombos.com/eiffel-tower-ascii-art)** ASCII art generator for the image of the eiffel tower

 **[Techsini](https://techsini.com/multi-mockup/)** Multi Device Website Mockup generator